-Horizon vRealize Orchestrator plug-in is similar to installing other vRealize Orchestrator plug-ins.
-Configuring the plug-in involves running various configuration workflows to connect to Horizon 7 components and to configure roles and permissions.
+vRealize Orchestrator Plug-in for Horizon is similar to installing other vRealize Orchestrator plug-ins.
+Configuring the plug-in involves running various configuration workflows to connect to Horizon 7 components, and to configure roles and permissions.

-Horizon vRealize Orchestrator Plug-In Functional Prerequisites The Horizon vRealize Orchestrator plug-in acts as middleware between VMware Horizon 6 or VMware Horizon 7 , vRealize Orchestrator, vRealize Automation, and App Volumes Server.
-To be able to install and use the Horizon vRealize Orchestrator plug-in, your system must meet certain functional prerequisites.
+Functional Prerequisites for vRealize Orchestrator Plug-in for Horizon vRealize Orchestrator Plug-in for Horizon acts as a middleware between Horizon 7, vRealize Orchestrator, vRealize Automation, and App Volumes Server.
+To install and use vRealize Orchestrator Plug-in for Horizon, your system must meet certain functional prerequisites.

-Install or Upgrade the Horizon vRealize Orchestrator Plug-In Installing or upgrading the plug-in involves downloading the latest installer file and using the vRealize Orchestrator Configuration UI to upload the plug-in file and install the plug-in.
+Install or Upgrade vRealize Orchestrator Plug-in for Horizon Installing or upgrading vRealize Orchestrator Plug-in for Horizon involves downloading the latest installer file and using the vRealize Orchestrator Configuration UI to upload the plug-in file and install the plug-in.

-Configure the Connection to a Horizon 7 Pod You run the Add View Pod workflow to provide the appropriate credentials for all workflow operations to be performed by the View Connection Server instance.
+Configure the Connection to a Horizon Pod You run the Add View Pod workflow to provide the appropriate credentials for all workflow operations that the Horizon Connection Server instance performs.

-Configure the App Volumes Server Optionally run the App Volumes Configuration workflow to provide the appropriate credentials for all workflow operations to be performed by the VMware App Volumes™ Server instance.
+Configure the App Volumes Server Optionally run the App Volumes Configuration workflow to provide the appropriate credentials for all workflow operations that the VMware App Volumes™ Server instance performs.

 Assigning Delegated Administrators to Desktop and Application Pools The administrator runs a workflow to delegate responsibilities to delegated administrators.
-If your setup does not already contain a user group that has permission to register and update vCenter extensions, as well as permission to execute workflows in Orchestrator, you must first create such a group.
+If your setup does not already contain a user group that has the permission to register and update vCenter extensions, and the permission to run workflows in vRealize Orchestrator, you must first create such a group.

-Configuration Tasks for Self-Service Workflows and Unmanaged Machines You must run some configuration workflows to enable self-service features and management of virtual machines that have not yet been added to a View pod.
+Configuration Tasks for Self-Service Workflows and Unmanaged Machines You must run some configuration workflows to enable self-service features and management of virtual machines that have not yet been added to a VMware Horizon pod.